sj-piano/example_package_python3/README.md

 # Print log output in real-time during a single test
 pytest3 --capture=no --log-cli-level=INFO example_python3_package/test/test_hello.py::test_hello

-# Note: The --capture=no option will also cause This will also cause print statements within the test code to produce output.
+# Note: The --capture=no option will also cause print statements within the test code to produce output.

 ```